Histwo/Histwo.github.io/_posts/2025-01-29-SWATSQUAKEWARN.md

 ## When:
 The detonation is scheduled to occur **overnight**, immediately following the earthquake.
 While Atlanta is not a region typically associated with high seismic activity, occasional minor earthquakes occur, mainly in northern and central Georgia.
 The most significant earthquake to affect Atlanta historically was the **1886 Charleston earthquake**, which caused damage as far as the city.

-**IMPORTANT:** When you feel the earthquake, it is time to evacuate!
-The Creator assures that the earthquake itself will not cause injury or damage.
+**IMPORTANT:** When you feel the earthquake, it is time to evacuate! the Creator assures that the earthquake itself will not cause injury or damage.

 ## Where:
 Residents should evacuate immediately to areas: